CASE STUDY 1

 LEADERSHIP ROLE

-As Director of Marketing, I directed the marketing and creative strategy for albums and additional brands attached to artists including films.
+As Director of Marketing, I directed the marketing and creative strategy for albums and other brands associated with artists, including films.

 MY APPROACH

-• I worked with a few graphic designers, but I selected a designer who wasn’t afraid to take risks and embraced hip hop culture.
+• I selected a graphic designer who wasn’t afraid to take risks and embrace hip-hop culture.
 Kevin “mr.soul” Harp created a cutting-edge logo that would take DTP in a new direction.

 RESULTS